Fund title: Comic Relief Community Fund

 Focus of fund/fund aims:

-Comic Relief and Groundwork have announced a new partnership to offer grants of up to £4,000 to support community projects across England.
+Comic Relief and Groundwork are working in partnership to offer grants to support community organisations across England.

 The Comic Relief Community Fund will invest in grassroots community-led organisations to bring about lasting change and legacy for local people.
-The fund has four main objectives and will support innovative projects that will tackle Comic Reliefs’ four core themes:
+The fund has four main objectives and will support community-led organisations working to tackle Comic Relief’s four core themes:

 Children Survive & Thrive: supporting children under the age of 5 to grow, play and learn in safe environments with people who love and care for them